Lanilen/OverKmer/README.md

 The whole thing is very fast.
 The 2.5M reads example took 41s to run on a stock Intel Pentium G4400 @ 3.30GHz.

+The method used to identify the kmers tends to undercount the reads that come from the telomere due to sequencing errors at the start of the reads.
+To get a more accurate count of each of the kmers, pipe the output to a file and then run:

+[user@serv~] perl count_overkmer.pl kmers_list reads.fastq

+This will compare all the kmers in the list vs. every read and report the true >90% coverage count, including reads that may have a sequencing error at the start.
+As there's a lot more kmer matching, it's slower, so don't feed it more kmers than you need!